harrysandhu/COMP4537/homepage/readme.md

 ## Stonk

-### S T O N K is a sub-100 routing library written on top of node.js.
+### S T O N K   is a sub-100 line routing library written on top of node.js.

 You like express?, You like php?, You will love Stonk.